lfbox7/Park_Finder/README.md

 GIF created with [RecordIt](https://recordit.co/XBD7C26hlt.gif).

 ### Notes
-Working on posting and working with current location and properly ingesting coordinates from Firebase to create directions overlay.
+Directions link not in proper spot, moving it makes it inactive...
+Directions not working like if they were within the AppleMaps App, no ability to start or stop directions, follow Siri's voice, etc. Currently, route is a simple map overlay.
 Current location needed to determine distance radius as well as properly ingesting those parks base on coordinates from Firebase for a map and a list view.

 ### License